Tukey-mx/Learning-resources/README.md

 Hi Tukey!

-Welcome to the Tukey's data science learning resources repo.
+Welcome to the Tukey's data -science learning resources repo.
 This repo contains a collection of material from several areas of Data Science.

 ## How to contribute?